-Fotografi Portfolio Award 2017: Project featured in the magazine Fotografi and in their annual Portfolio Award Exhibition.
+Fotografi Portfolio Award 2017: Remembrance featured in the Norwegian magazine Fotografi and showcased in their annual Portfolio Award Exhibition.

-Uncertain States of Scandinavia: Project featured in Issue nr 3.
+Uncertain States of Scandinavia: Remembrance featured in Issue nr 3.

-LensCulture: One of the photos from Remembrance was featured in the competition gallery for LensCulture Emerging Talent Award 2017.
+LensCulture: Remembrance is featured in the competition gallery for LensCulture Emerging Talent Award 2017.
 The competition gallery is a highly curated group of images selected by the editors to showcase only the best photos from entrants.